 Confirmation of the functional consequences for a genetic variant would formally require targeted gene editing on a defined genetic background.
 For example, aberrant B cell development in the C57BL/6NHsd substrain was attributed to the Dock2m1Hsd variant in this manner3.
 Caution should be taken to rule out non-genetic factors for differences between strains, such as microbiome influences.

-Q: How does gender affect study results in C57BL/6 mice?
+Q: How does sex affect study results in C57BL/6 mice?

-Gender should always be considered in study design.
-Gender is an important biological variable, and the choice of gender(s) to include in studies should be scientifically justifiable.
-For example, as of 2015, the NIH requires justification for the choice of gender in all grant applications involving animals in biomedical research.
+Sex should always be considered in study design.
+Sex is an important biological variable, and the choice of sex(es) to include in studies should be scientifically justifiable.
+For example, as of 2015, the NIH requires justification for the choice of sex in all grant applications involving animals in biomedical research.

 Q: How can you reduce aggression and fighting behavior in male C57BL/6 mice?